BerkeleySandProject/py-sand-mapping/README.md

 2. The positions from the dataset are fine-tuned, along with a timestamp (if the SGR desposits are not available on the original date), and a set of spectral bands are  grabbed, object based image analysis (OBIA) is conducted and the median value of those bands are stored.
 These are available in `data/labels`

-  1. The base dataset is: `gt-bands.xlsx`, which contains all S-1 and S-2 median band values for the cluster identified using SNIC for each sample
+    a.
+The base dataset is: `gt-bands.xlsx`, which contains all S-1 and S-2 median band values for the cluster identified using SNIC for each sample

-  2. Other modfied dataset that could be of use are `gt-bands-resampled-s10-dw.xlsx` that also has the [Dynamic World](https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_DYNAMICWORLD_V1) (DW) class probability layers as bands.
+    b.
+The other modfied dataset that could be of use are `gt-bands-resampled-s10-dw.xlsx` that also has the [Dynamic World](https://developers.google.com/earth-engine/datasets/catalog/GOOGLE_DYNAMICWORLD_V1) (DW) class probability layers as bands.
 Other variations include `gt-bands-resampled-s15-dw.xlsx` or `gt-bands-resampled-s15.xlsx` which are resampled versions of the base dataset with different superpixel parameters for the SNIC algorithm, with or without the DW bands.

 ## Entry points